Epic reveals next-gen Unreal Engine 5 tech running on PlayStation 5

 "You know right now there are two very discrete ways of building content using our tools, right; there's the Unreal Editor there which is super powerful but also pretty complicated, and then there's Fortnite Creative Mode which is...literally 100 million users have used it," said Sweeney.
 "Right now these are just two points, two extremes; we aim to build a much more of a continuum between these two spaces over time.
 And to make it possible for users to use as much of the sophistication and the tools available as they choose, but not be forced to deal with the whole complexity of it.
 There's a lot of work going on in these directions to kind of converge the different ways of editing and managing content.

 "I think the Metaverse is going to happen," Sweeney added.
 "You know, there are a lot of different sci-fi analogues and predictions and you read the books a lot of them written before social networks even existed, and it's funny that they made some very impressive predictions but also some hilariously wrong ones.
 But yeah, I think the whole industry is going through this process of discovering what that new medium is going to be.
-We've done a lot of experiments in Fortnite such as the concerts and Creative Mode; Minecraft has done a lot with user generated content, Roblox has built an economy around it.
+We've done a lot of experiments in Fortnite such as the concerts and Creative Mode Minecraft has done a lot with user generated content, Roblox has built an economy around it.
 I think if you look at each of these experiences nobody is there yet.
 Each has made valuable contributions in that direction but it's gonna take a take more time to really figure it out, but uh certainly everybody at Epic is thinking about this topic and how to make...how to empower all creators.
 There's triple-A, there's indies and then there's the, you know, hundreds of millions of users who want to build stuff digitally.
 But aren't professional artists or programmers, and want tools for them too.
 So that's gonna be one of the really exciting journeys of this next generation."